xpack/web-doxygen/website/docs/api/files/src-defargs-l.md

 </code></pre>

-<p>Note: It is not always possible to distinguish between the name and type of an argument.
-In case of doubt the name is added to the type, and the matchArgumentList in <a href="/web-doxygen/docs/api/files/src/util-cpp">util.cpp</a> is be used to further determine the correct separation.</p>
+Note: It is not always possible to distinguish between the name and type of an argument.
+In case of doubt the name is added to the type, and the matchArgumentList in <a href="/web-doxygen/docs/api/files/src/util-cpp">util.cpp</a> is be used to further determine the correct separation.

 <div class="doxySectionDef">

 ## Typedefs

-### yyscan&#95;t {#a9484188abbc459dafcbd4c96425fa70b}
+### yyscan\_t {#a9484188abbc459dafcbd4c96425fa70b}

 <div class="doxyMemberItem">
 <div class="doxyMemberProto">